azureuse7/public_code/11-Docker/12-Multi-Staged Builds in Docke/main.md

 COPY --from=builder /app/dist /usr/share/nginx/html
 ```

-As you can see the Dockerfile looks a lot like your previous ones with a few oddities.
-The explanation for this file is as follows:
+### Explanation

-Line 1 starts the first stage of the build using node:lts-alpine as the base image.
-The as builder syntax assigns a name to this stage so that it can be referred to later on.
+- **Line 1** starts the first build stage using `node:lts-alpine` as the base image.
+The `as builder` syntax assigns a name to this stage so it can be referenced later.

-From line 3 to line 9, it's standard stuff that you've seen many times before.
-The RUN npm run build command actually compiles the entire application and tucks it inside /app/dist directory where /app is the working directory and /dist is the default output directory for vite applications.
+- **Lines 3–9** are standard setup steps.
+The `RUN npm run build` command compiles the entire application and outputs it to the `/app/dist` directory (the default output directory for Vite applications).

-Line 11 starts the second stage of the build using nginx:stable-alpine as the base image.
+- **Line 11** starts the second build stage using `nginx:stable-alpine` as the base image.

-The NGINX server runs on port 80 by default so the line EXPOSE 80 is added.
+- **`EXPOSE 80`** documents the port the NGINX server listens on.

-The last line is a COPY instruction.
-The --from=builder part indicates that you want to copy some files from the builder stage.
-After that it's a standard copy instruction where /app/dist is the source and /usr/share/nginx/html is the destination.
-The destination used here is the default site path for NGINX so any static file you put inside there will be automatically served.
+- The final **COPY** instruction uses `--from=builder` to copy files from the first stage. `/app/dist` is the source and `/usr/share/nginx/html` is the destination — the default site path for NGINX, so any static files placed there are automatically served.

-As you can see, the resulting image is a nginx base image containing only the files necessary for running the application.
-To build this image execute the following command:
+## Building the Production Image

 ```bash
 docker image build --tag hello-dock:prod .
 ```

-Once the image has been built, you may run a new container by executing the following command:
+## Running the Production Container

 ```bash
 docker container run \
     --rm \